tudelft3d/website/journals/index.md

 For 18 journals <a href="http://filipbiljecki.com/blog/index.php/2015/09/06/publication-delay-in-gis/">an analysis has been carried out to compute their publication speed</a>, and to get a general idea what are the average waiting times from submission to acceptance and publication.

+Many of the listed journals have been involved in a comprehensive scientometric study <a href="http://doi.org/10.1080/13658816.2015.1130831">published in IJGIS</a>.

 We support <a href="https://scirev.sc">SciRev</a>, a website which allows you to share your experience with a journal's scientific review process.
 It aggregates journal review quality ratings and processing times, and helps to differentiate efficient journals with a committed peer-review.
 Therefore for each entry, where applicable, we also provide the link to its SciRev page.

 The impact factor for each journal can be checked (inside the campus or using a VPN) [here](http://admin-apps.webofknowledge.com/JCR/JCR).
 The search system is *very* picky.
 It's probably easier to search by ISSN or to first find the exact name [here](http://admin-apps.webofknowledge.com/JCR/JCR?RQ=TITLES_FULL) using the search function of your browser.